As you’re shopping for the best Massachusetts car insurance, obtaining at least three insurance quotes is essential.

 Progressive Insurance is known for its unique Name Your Price tool.

-Since its establishment in 1937, the company has set numerous industry firsts, including accepting premiums in monthly installments and offering lower rates to drivers less likely to file insurance claims.
+Since its establishment in 1937, the company has set numerous industry car insurance policy firsts, including accepting premiums in monthly installments and offering lower rates to drivers less likely to file insurance claims.

 Liberty Mutual is another top auto insurance provider in Massachusetts, with 6.5 percent of the market share.